-Fibromyalgia is one of the more difficult chronic pain syndromes to treat.
-It requires a holistic approach that includes medications, a better diet, exercise, and other lifestyle changes to feel better.
+Fibromyalgia is a challenging chronic pain syndrome to treat.
+Fibromyalgia requires a holistic approach that includes medications, diet alterations, supportive exercise, and other lifestyle changes to help manage fibromyalgia symptoms.

-Because those with fibromyalgia often suffer from pain, they may feel that exercise is the last thing they want to do.
-However, a recent research study indicated that fibromyalgia patients who engaged in short bursts of physical activity felt better and function better in their daily lives.
-The findings of the study were published in the journal Arthritis Research and Therapy.
+However, a recent research study indicated that fibromyalgia patients who engaged in short bursts of physical activity felt better and functioned better in their daily lives.

-According to the research, short bursts of activity, lasting less than ten minutes or less at a time but have some degree of intensity, can improve cardiovascular health and pain perception in those who regularly practice this daily.
+According to the research, the study findings published in the journal Arthritis Research and Therapy show that, according to the research, short bursts of activity, lasting less than ten minutes or less at a time but having some degree of intensity, can improve pain perception in those who have some degree who regularly practice this daily.
 The study used "lifestyle physical activity."

-Researchers believe that no particular exercise stands out as superior to any other type of exercise for fibromyalgia patients, partly because fibromyalgia patients vary in their symptoms.
-For example, some fibromyalgia patients can tolerate extra walking, while others feel more comfortable doing bicycling or water aerobics.
+Researchers believe that no particular exercise is superior to any other type for fibromyalgia patients, partly because they vary in their symptoms.
+For example, some fibromyalgia patients can tolerate extra walking, while others feel more comfortable doing mat pilates, cycling, or water aerobics.

-The treatment group that was instructed in lifestyle exercises took 54 percent more steps during the course of the day when compared to the control group that only received education on how important exercise is to fibromyalgia but wasn’t given any particular recommendations about how to exercise or what exercises to do.
+The treatment group that was instructed in lifestyle exercises took 54 percent more steps during the day compared to the control group, who only received education on how important exercise is to fibromyalgia but weren't given any particular recommendations about how to exercise or what exercises to do.

 Those instructed particularly in lifestyle physical activity told the researchers that they had fewer physical functioning deficits and decreased pain than the control group, who did not receive special exercise training.

-According to the researchers, fibromyalgia patients should try to do more physical activity as part of their daily exercises.
-However, physical activity duration doesn't have to be significant, which is good because fibromyalgia patients have very little stamina, especially when starting an exercise program.
+According to research, fibromyalgia patients should do more physical activity as part of their daily exercises.
+However, physical activity duration doesn't have to be significant, which is good because fibromyalgia patients have very little stamina, especially when starting a new exercise regime.

-It is best for anyone who has fibromyalgia to choose an exercise they enjoy, and one that they can stick with that doesn't cause a worsening of their symptoms.
-However, in the end, the idea is to physically move every day and move throughout the day, even if it is to choose to take the stairs instead of the elevator.
+It's best for anyone with fibromyalgia to choose an exercise they enjoy, one that they can stick with regularly, which doesn't cause a worsening of their symptoms.